GportDev/CSC-1300/Notes/Module9.md

 ## The indirection operator

 "*" dereferences a pointer

-It allows you to access the item that the pointer points to
+It allows you to access the item that the pointer points to.
+This return the value of the memory address stored in the pointer.

 ```cpp
 int x = 25;